Two Ways to File a Complaint with the Better Business Bureau

 7.1 Proceed to step1‘Tell us About Yourself & the Business’.
-Please fill in the form with personal details including your name, address, email and telephone.
-Fill in the form in areas indicated, when you are done click on ‘Next’.
+Please fill in the form with personal details including your name, address, email, and telephone.
+Fill in the form in the areas indicated, when you are done click on ‘Next’.

 7.2 Next, you will move to step 2, titled ‘Tell Us About Your Complaint’.This section has parts to fill.
 There is also information about what resolutions Better Business Bureau can seek and cannot seek on your behalf.
 Fill in all the sections and click on ‘Next’.

 7.3 You will come to step 3 titled ‘Additional Complaint Details’.
 In this section, one has to fill in additional information about the product or service they are filing the complaint.